 Citibank has a very negative online presence.
 Its customers usually complain about problems with credit cards, but there have been quite a few issues reported with customer service and checking accounts as well.

 How do I apply?

-Visit Citibank’s website, navigate to the lending tab and click the Apply Online button on the personal loans page.
+- Visit Citibank’s website, navigate to the lending tab and click Apply online.

 To qualify for the lowest rates possible and avoid late penalties, you might want to opt for autopay.
-Otherwise, missed payments could result in Citibank increasing your APR by 2%.
+Missed payments could result in Citibank increasing your APR by 2%.